eigentaylor/eigentaylor.github.io/_previews/2026-06-17-perfect-approval.md

 > **Definition:** A voter's preferences are *dichotomous* if they can be represented in a maximum of two tiers.
 In other words, the voter declares each candidate either "acceptable" or "unacceptable", with no further ranking or differentiation between candidates within those tiers.
 This can include complete indifference (where all candidates are in the same tier).

 It may seem like we're basically lobotomizing the voters here.
 And critics of Approval often argue that this a serious problem.
-By squashing the voters' nuanced preferences into just two tiers, it becomes very easy to construct pathologies where voters use very strange Approval thresholds which elect candidates which seem "bad" [based on the ranked data](../why-condorcet/){:target="_blank"}.
+By squashing the voters' nuanced preferences into just two tiers, it becomes very easy to construct pathologies where voters use very strange Approval thresholds which elect candidates which seem "bad" [based exclusively on the ranked data, which does not capture anything about acceptability or compromise](../why-condorcet/){:target="_blank"}.

 But, from another perspective, when faced with many options, there's an argument that we often do simplify our preferences by just partitioning candidates into "good" and "bad" buckets.
 Particularly when information is scarce, or we haven't had time to develop more nuanced preferences.

 Vorsatz proposes an example of a committee trying to hire a specialized contractor.
 At the early stages of the process, it may be easier to just label candidates as "qualified" or "unqualified", rather than trying to rank them in a more detailed way.
-But, more generally, there is an argument to make that even in high stakes elections, voters can identify a set of "acceptable" candidates that they would be happy to see win, and a set of "unacceptable" candidates that they would not want to see win, even if they have an underlying ranking of the candidates.
+But, more generally, there is an argument to make that even in high stakes elections, [voters can identify a set of "acceptable" candidates that they would be happy to see win, and a set of "unacceptable" candidates that they would not want to see win](../av-stratproof/){:target="_blank"}, even if they have an underlying ranking of the candidates.

 For example, suppose I love Alice, I think Bob is okay, and I hate Clark.
 While I technically have three-tiered preferences here, I might decide that Clark is so "unacceptable" that Alice and Bob are both "acceptable" to me.
 Sure, if it was a runoff between Alice and Bob, I would vote for Alice.
 But given this is a race between all three, I might decide to just express my preferences more simply as "please, Alice or Bob, just not Clark".
 If expressed in this way, my preferences have become dichotomous.

-There is, in fact, genuine psychological research<d-cite key="payneBettmanJohnson1988adaptiveStrategy"></d-cite> that indicates that people often use binary cutoffs and heuristics as mental shortcuts to make decisions, particularly under time pressure.
+There is, in fact, genuine psychological research<d-cite key="payneBettmanJohnson1988adaptiveStrategy"></d-cite> that indicates that people often use binary cutoffs and [heuristics](../leader-rule/){:target="_blank"} as mental shortcuts to make decisions, particularly under time pressure.
 In that way, Approval's binary cutoff ballot format may actually be more in line with how people naturally think about their preferences, rather than constructing a more complex ranking or rating system.
 Not everyone is a political junkie, and if you're reading this the probability is high you are not representative of the average voter.

 However, we won't dwell too much more on this.
 Regardless of whether you think dichotomous preferences are realistic, it turns out that they are our fundamental ticket out of all the messiness of voting.